 “This exhibit,” she corrected.
 “Yes.”

 “Uh huh.”
-Davis made a few scratches on his notepad.
+Delaney made a few scratches on her notepad.
 The preparator smoothed her knee-length skirt and uncrossed, then re-crossed, her legs.

 “How long have you been working here?”